Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 Features to be added in the future:

 - More questions
-- Sound effects when if you answer correctly or incorrectly.
+- Sound effects when if the user answer correctly or incorrectly.
-- Navbar with one or two more pages where you can watch Goals and read about the Champions League.
+- Navbar with one or two more pages where the user can watch Goals and read about the Champions League.

 ## Technologies Used